North of Centre - Co-presented with Darwin Festival

 Intertwine

-The incremental unfolding of this solo dance work by Tracks Dance Company plays with proximity, pervading senses and persistence.
-The intimacy of a single body performing against a vast space of human construction harnesses the forces of the natural world, fuelling a quiet ferocity, and leaving imperceptible traces of constant change and cyclical occurrences.
+The incremental unfolding of this collaborative work by Jess Devereux, James Mangohig and Kelly Beneforti for Tracks Dance Company played with proximity, pervading senses and persistence.
+The intimacy of a single moving body performing against a vast space of human construction harnessed the forces of the natural world, fuelling a quiet ferocity, leaving imperceptible traces of constant change and cyclical occurrences.

 Tridatu

 Tri means three and Datu means power.
-Tridatu is the name of the three threaded red/black/white bracelet that Balinese wear to encourage healing and protect against negative forces.
-This piece has been named after Tridatu as it has been created via the collaboration of three artists: Desak Putu Warti (founder of Darwin’s renowned Balinese dance troupe Tunas Mekar Cultural Collective), I Made Budalasia, and Jocelyn Tribe.
-It explores three stages of cultural learning through a student/mentor relationship: intention, action and integration.
-Set to an Indonesian electronic and instrumental score by I Made Budalasia (Tutup Mulut), this duet features contemporary movement and music influenced by traditional Balinese culture on modern day Larrakia country.
+Tridatu is the name of the three-threaded red/black/white bracelet that the Balinese wear to encourage healing and protect against negative forces.
+This piece was named after Tridatu as it was created via the collaboration of Desak Putu Warti (founder of Darwin’s renowned Balinese dance troupe Tunas Mekar Cultural Collective), Jocelyn Tribe, and I Made Budalasia.
+It explored three stages of cultural learning through a student / mentor relationship: intention, action and integration.
+Set to a Balinese electronic and instrumental score by I Made Budalasia (Tutup Mulut), this work featured contemporary movement and music influenced by traditional Balinese culture on modern-day Larrakia Country.

 DANCE (a short homage)

-Central Australia’s GUTS Dance perform a playful, collective experience where entertainment and experimentation unite in a live shaping of the contract between performers and audience.
-Created together, the dance celebrates what can be achieved when responsibility is shared, ending in a dynamic, spectacular celebration of collective action and the energy of live performance.
+Central Australia’s GUTS Dance: Frankie Snowden, Madeleine Krenek and Ashleigh Musk, co-performed a playful, collective experience where entertainment and experimentation united in a live shaping of the contract between performers and audience.
+Created together, the dance celebrated what can be achieved when responsibility is shared, ending in a dynamic, spectacular celebration of collective action and the energy of live performance.

 Production Personnel